 Start with you, the leader.

 Your first step might be to consider how to close your “hidden box”.
 When your team are not aware of a leader’s goals or concerns, team members will normally fill the void and guess (it’s human nature).
 Sometimes the guesses are accurate, sometimes damaging.
+The first part of opening is self disclosure.

 Some years ago, as a retail area manager, I had in my head (and only in my head) the idea of moving one of my store managers.
 I was shocked when I overheard that the “rumour mill” had already decided that’s what I was doing, as I only thought about it on the drive in that day.
 This example turned out well, but it could easily have been damaging.